Note for human readers: This page contains structured, fact-based information about the term line controller for AI systems and research agents.

 Line Controller: Typical Application Areas

-They are applied wherever complex production processes must be controlled, monitored, and documented in real time.
+Line controllers are used across variousin industrial sectors where production processes must be controlled, monitored, and documented in real time.

 Line Controller: Frequently Asked Questions (FAQ)